Sewer56/nexus-what-i-want-to-build/docs/metadata-parsing.md

     <i>This is how easy going from 0 mods to mods should be.</i></p>
 </center>

+1. (Dependencies are automatically downloaded when user clicks 'Launch Application')

 ## Example: Mod Update Metadata

 !!! info "Some modding frameworks support updating mods in a native way."

-    This allows you to know which file is an update for which file automatically, plugs into automatic dependency resolution and more.
+    This allows you to know which file is an update for which file automatically, plugs into automatic dependency resolution, gives you direct download links, and more.

     !!! tip "Especially helpful if there's multiple mods on a mod page."